 Make a list of all your service providers, including trash pickup, internet, television, phone, home security, gas, water, electricity, lawn maintenance, house cleaners, etc.

-Next, let everyone on the list know that you're moving, and arrange to receive any deposits that are due.
+Next, let everyone on the list know that you're moving and arrange to cancel services and receive any deposits that are due.
+And don't forget to arrange to have services turned on at your new address so you aren't moving into a home with no water or power.

 Take a quick inventory of your prescriptions to be sure you have enough medication to last until you get situated and are able to get refills at your new location.

 If you have important medical supplies, pack them so they're easy to find and within reach.
-My son has an epinephrine injector, so we were always careful to keep it in a special box we had readily available instead of packing it with our other household goods.
+Items such as an epinephrine injector should always be readily available instead of packing it with other household goods.

 Why is this such a high priority?
 In your new location, income and expenses are likely to change.
-Look at your new fuel costs, insurance payments, grocery bills and utilities, and be sure your budget has up-to-date numbers so you can adjust your spending plan to ensure you spend less than you earn.
+Look at your new costs for things like insurance, groceries and utilities, and be sure your budget has up-to-date numbers so you can adjust your spending plan so you spend less than you earn.
 Otherwise, you'll go into debt, perhaps without even realizing it.